Signs Of Separation Anxiety In Cats & How To Treat It

 Build an enriching environment for your cat at home

-Cats love high spaces they can perch on.
-So they’ll love vertical spaces like cat trees and window perches.
+Like cat trees and window perches.
 This helps keep them physically active and benefit from the exercise.
-It also lets them observe the outdoors, enjoy the passing scenery, and get some natural sunlight.
-It’s also the perfect space for them to retreat to when they’re feeling anxious or overwhelmed.
+A vertical space also lets your cat observe the outdoors, enjoy the passing scenery, and get some natural sunlight.
+Plus, they can retreat to it when they’re feeling anxious or overwhelmed.

 This could be a piece of your clothing, one of the toys you play with together, or anything that has your scent to help them feel more reassured and comfortable.